-Note: The step-up constant-voltage (5 V) power supply must not be used for any purpose other than the H8/3887 Series' LCD drive power supply.
-In addition, when driving a large panel, the power supply capacity may not be sufficient.
-In this case, use V{CC} as the power supply, or use an external power supply circuit.
+Note: The step-up constant-voltage (5 V) power supply must not be used for any purpose other than the H8/3864 Series' LCD drive power supply.
+When a large panel is driven, the power supply capacity may be insufficient.
+In this case, either use V{CC} as the power supply or use an external power supply circuit.